eProsima/Micro-XRCE-DDS-docs/docs/installation.rst

     > cmake -G "Visual Studio 14 2015 Win64" -DTHIRDPARTY=ON ..
     > cmake --build . --target install

-Now you have *Micro RTPS Agent* and *Client* installed in your system.
+Now you have *Micro RTPS Agent* and *Micro RTPS Client* installed in your system.

 Installing the Agent stand-alone
 --------------------------------